 Interestingly both ingredients are proven to lower the risk of heart disease.
 Honey is clinically proven to lower LDL cholesterol.
 And cinnamon consumption is associated with increasing HDL (good) cholesterol.
 That being said, there is little to support the idea that serving the two together in a drink will give you greater heart health benefits than consuming either one alone.

 There is also a theory that drinking a honey and cinnamon tonic will reverse the signs of aging.
 Like cinnamon, honey is packed with antioxidants.
-So there’s no reason to believe you aren’t doubling your anti-aging power by consuming the two together and reaping the benefits of cinnamon and honey at the same time.
+So there is no reason to believe you aren’t doubling your anti-aging power by consuming the two together and reaping the benefits of cinnamon and honey at the same time.

 As for whether honey plus cinnamon can cure a common cold, I can’t find any scientific evidence to support that claim.
-But there is some evidence that the combination of honey and cinnamon can aid in wound healing.
+However, there is some evidence that the combination of honey and cinnamon can aid in wound healing.

 How to make sure what you’re buying is true cinnamon